 Time Scales

 Short Term Medium Term Long Term

 Summary 2013-2018 2018-2023 2023-2030

 on South Pennine Moors SPA/SAC - including wardening, visitor information, habitat and access enhancement

-Sports, Leisure and Recreation Recreation
+Sports, Leisure and l Recreation

 Sufficient provision for Sports and Recreation facilities to cater to potential demand.
 The provision is quite spread out given the nature of the sub area and there are some issues of quality and access.
 A playing pitch strategy and audit of sports facilities will feed into the planned Open Space Strategy.
 This will highlight gaps in sports provision and an action plan to fill the gaps.
 Appropriate sports / open space policies need to be developed through the emerging Core Strategy, to provide the framework for delivering either on site green space or a contribution to off-site green space.
 Implement Open Space Strategy to deliver facilities in line with Council objectives.
 Review the provision of sports, leisure and recreation facilities to see if they match housing and economic growth objectives.
 Deliver long term strategy to drive up quality, deliver multi-purpose facilities and upgrade quality and accessibility of existing facilities.

+Time Scales

-Time Scales Short Term Medium Term Long Term Summary 2013-2018 2018-2023 2023-2030 Community and Cultural ultural Provision of community and cultural facilities is mixed.
+Short Term Medium Term Long Term

+Summary 2013-2018 2018-2023 2023-2030

+Community and C Community and Cultural

+Provision of community and cultural facilities is mixed.
 Issues over distribution and accessibility.
+Some community and cultural infrastructure are underutilised and not fit for purpose requiring improvements to quality and accessibility.
+Coordinating and clustering of existing facilities and resources is required while ensuring quality across the district.
 Enhance and maintain existing facilities where funding permits.
+Investigate opportunities for co-location of facilities and joint services delivery options.
+Enhance and maintain existing facilities where funding permits Continue to enhance and maintain existing facilities.
+Explore wider funding and investment opportunities.
+Implement upgrades to quality and deliver new provision in line with Council objectives.

+Education ' • "

-Enhance and maintain existing facilities where funding permits Implement upgrades to quality and deliver new provision in line with Council objectives Some community and cultural infrastructure are underutilised and not fit for purpose requiring improvements to quality and accessibility.
-Investigate opportunities for co-location of facilities and joint services delivery Continue to enhance and maintain existing facilities. options.
-Explore wider funding and Coordinating and clustering of existing facilities and resources is required while ensuring quality across the district. investment opportunities.
-Education The wider Bradford District already has an issue with provision of primary Deficit in primary and secondary school places to Identification of any new primary or secondary Continue to monitor number of children in the area and and secondary school places linked to be tackled through primary schools that may be required school provision and plan growth the existing population.
-However the South Dennine Towns school extension following the primary school accordingly, with and Villages is not identified as an area from 2013 to 2018. where new housing will be where this is a really problem at the moment.
-Although given planned Identify mechanisms to Consider capacity of secondary schools and if any focused.
-Transfer Brance Identity incentainsins to Sectionally Serious and it any
+The wider Bradford District already has an issue with provision of primary and secondary school places linked to growth the existing population.
+However the South Pennine Towns and Villages is not identified as an area where this is a really problem at the moment.
+Although given planned Deficit in primary and secondary school places to be tackled through primary school extension programmes, which runs from 2013 to 2018.
+Identify mechanisms to Identification of any new primary or secondary schools that may be required following the primary school extension programme.
+Consider capacity of secondary schools and if any Continue to monitor number of children in the area and school provision and plan accordingly, with consideration of the areas where new housing will be focused.